Powerchair football: History

 Powerchair football was first played in France in the 1970s when teachers invented the sport as a way for students to play football even with physical disabilities.
 A league system with 3 divisions and 30 teams was developed along with a national championship.
 Canada devised a similar game called power soccer independently from France, which eventually spread to Japan.
 Various forms of the sport continued to develop concurrently throughout Europe and North America.
 It gained recognition in 1983 at the British Columbia Games for the Disabled and in 2004 by the National Disability Sports Alliance.
 The San Francisco Bay area and Boston area were early centers of power soccer activity in the US through the Bay Area Outreach and Recreation Program and the Massachusetts Hospital School.

-While most programs played without knowledge of each other, US soccer coach David Ruelas met with the sports' French director Herve Delattre after discovering the European version of the game while in Belgium in 2004.
+While most programs played without knowledge of each other, US soccer coach David Ruelas met with the sport's French director Herve Delattre after discovering the European version of the game while in Belgium in 2004.
 This led to talks about forming an international organization.
-In January 2005, 24 representatives from 7 nations (France, United States, Canada, Japan, England, Belgium, and Portugal) met in Le Chesnay, France to lay the foundation for forming the International Powerchair Football Association (IPFA).
+In January 2005, 24 representatives from 7 nations (France, United States, Canada, Japan, England, Belgium, and Portugal) met in Le Chesnay, France, to lay the foundation for forming the International Powerchair Football Association (IPFA).
 Their most critical objective was unifying the different rulesets present in North America, France, England, and Japan.
 Nine months later a second meeting was held in Coimbra, Portugal (with the inclusion of Denmark) to finalize a standardized set of rules for international play.
 After a presentation of the various rules and styles along with extensive discussions, the delegates decided to adopt the English rules as a template.
 Finally, in July 2006, in the context of an international tournament in Atlanta, Georgia, delegates finalized a constitution and changed the name of the governing body to the Federation Internationale de Powerchair Football Associations (FIPFA).

 During this same timeframe the United States Power Soccer Association (USPSA) was formed with headquarters in Carmel, Indiana.
 Since then, numerous powerchair associations have formed and the number of teams competing within FIPFA worldwide is estimated at over 250.
 In 2005 the Wheelchair Football Association was founded to manage the sport in England and is sanctioned and recognized by the Football Association.

 FIPFA has submitted numerous bids to the IPC in an effort to be selected as a new sport at the Paralympic Games.
 Powerchair football's bid for the 2016 Rio Paralympics failed in 2010.
 Subsequently, the sports bid for the 2020 Tokyo Paralympics was also rejected in 2015.
 Once again another bid was under consideration in 2019 for the 2024 Paris Paralympics but was not selected.